joe7575/networks/README.md

 "discharge" the storage system.

 Charging the storage system follows a degressive/adaptive charging curve.
-When the storage system is 50% full, the charging load is continuously reduced.
+When the storage system e.g. is 80% full, the charging load is continuously reduced.
 This ensures that all generators are loaded in a balanced manner.

 Cables, junctions, and switches can be hidden under blocks (plastering)